spequiot/GettingandCleaningData/README.md

 The project contains the following files :

-1. Readme.md
+1. Readme.md : explains the analysis done
-2. CodeBook.md : explains how to run the scripts that loads and transforms the data
+2. CodeBook.pdf : explains how to run the scripts that loads and transforms the data
-3. makeTidyDataSet.R : script to execute
+3. run_Analysis.R : script to execute
 4. FUCI_HAR_Dataset.zip : source data
 5. MergedData.txt : file containing the merged data
   * Contains only the measures from X_test and X_train files that are a mean or a standard deviation (ie. the feature names containing _-mean_ or _-std_ text)